-During this workshop the students together with a selection of Rotterdam based artists & art professionals, will discuss issues brought up by the works show in the exhibition Do I Need Gloves For This?!
-The focus of the day will be informed by the different thematics the group has been working with this past semester namely; artistic research, process and practice methodologies and thinking through making.
+During this workshop the students together with a selection of Rotterdam based artists and art professionals, will discuss issues brought up by the works shown in the exhibition Do I Need Gloves For This?!
+The focus of the day will be informed by the different thematics the group has been working with this past semester namely: artistic research, process and practice methodologies, and thinking through making.

 Teacher Edward Clydesdale Thomson explains: